roglew/pappy-proxy/docs/source/tutorial.rst

 Natas 1
 -------
 Haha!
 This is the same as natas0, but they got tricky and shut off right-clicking.
 There's still ways to view the source in the browser, but we'll use Pappy here.
-The two commands we'll learn here are ``ls``, ``vfq``, and ``vfs``.
+The commands we'll learn here are ``ls``, ``vfq``, and ``vfs``.

 * ``ls`` lists the most current requests that are in the current context.
 You'll be using this a lot to get the IDs of requests you want to do things with.
 * ``vfq <reqid>`` prints the full request of a request you specify